 - The 2015 U.S. Transgender Survey found that 47% of transgender people are sexually assaulted at some point in their lifetime.

 - Among people of color, American Indian (65%), multiracial (59%), Middle Eastern (58%) and Black (53%) respondents to the 2015 U.S. Transgender Survey are the most likely groups to have been sexually assaulted in their lifetime.

 - According to the Centers for Disease Control, nearly half (48%) of bisexual women who are rape survivors experienced their first rape between ages 11 and 17.

-The LGBTQ community faces higher rates of poverty, stigma and marginalization, putting us at greater risk for sexual assault.
-We also face higher rates of hate-motivated violence, which can sometimes take the form of sexual assault.
-Moreover, the ways in which society both hypersexualizes LGBTQ people and stigmatizes our relationships can lead to intimate partner violence that stems from internalized homophobia and shame.
-The stigma that many LGBTQ people face can make it more difficult for survivors to report.
+LGBTQ people endure higher rates of poverty, stigma and marginalization, which means that the LGBTQ community is at a greater risk for violence, including sexual assault.
+Moreover, the ways in which society both hypersexualizes LGBTQ people and stigmatizes LGBTQ relationships can lead to intimate partner violence that stems from internalized homophobia and shame.

-With all these obstacles, it can make an already incredibly isolating experience worse and hard to know where to turn for help.
+With all this in mind, experiencing sexual violence can be extremely isolating.
 If you or someone you know has been sexually assaulted, there are some LGBTQ-friendly resources listed below: